ComputerDaddyGuy/JFileTreePrettyPrinter/ROADMAP.md

 ## To do
 - [x] More `PathMatchers` functions!
 - [ ] Helper class for line extension
+- [ ] Helper class for sorting
 - [ ] Option: custom emojis
+- [ ] Option: hide number of skipped files and folders for child limit
 - [ ] Rework/fix Github wiki to be up to date

 ## Backlog / To analyze / To implement if requested